chnm/apiary/README.md

 # Religious Ecologies Data API

-This repository contains a microservice written in Go that provides an API to data stored in a PostgreSQL database.
-It is a component of the [American Religious Ecologies](http://religiousecologies.org) project at the [Roy Rosenzweig Center for History and New Media](https://rrchnm.org).
+This repository provides an API to access data stored in a PostgreSQL database.
+It is a component of the [American Religious Ecologies](http://religiousecologies.org) project and other projects at the [Roy Rosenzweig Center for History and New Media](https://rrchnm.org).

 ## Endpoints